anaencinasd/flatFlow_frontend/README.md

 ## Overview

 Welcome to the frontend of the **Flat Flow** application!
-Our mission is to enhance the quality of cohabitation in shared living spaces, catering to individuals who live together without familial ties.
+The mission is to enhance the quality of cohabitation in shared living spaces, catering to individuals who live together without familial ties.
 According to data from the Idealista real estate portal, the average age of individuals sharing a living space is around 34 years.
-In this project, we address the improvement of cohabitation in existing shared living arrangements.
-Our goal is to create a tool that enhances established cohabitation through the organization and planning of space usage, routines, and responsibilities.
+In this project, I address the improvement of cohabitation in existing shared living arrangements.
+My goal is to create a tool that enhances established cohabitation through the organization and planning of space usage, routines, and responsibilities.

 ## Project Description